PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/prisma_cloud_and_xdr_better_together.md

 ```

 I'll write up a sample API script and post it here in a bit.

+## Finding #8 - Thank you Steven de Boer!!! - Ability to allow XDR agent access to tools which are considered malicous by default Prisma Runtime Rules.

+So here's the scenario.
+In the default Host policy runtime rules under networking and spoofing ncat comes up as a tool that could be used for these purposes.
+However, the XDR utilizes ncat for forensic analysis.
+Steven de Boer was asked to come up with a custom rule that would allow the XDR agent to use the ncat tool but not create an alert in the Prisma Console.
+Here's how he did it!

+* Create custom runtime rule inder Defend > Runtime in the Prisma Compute console.
+* Name Allow ncat to be executed by XDR agent
+* Message: `%proc.name is used, it's parent is %proc.pname`
+* Rule should be: `proc.name = "ncat" and (proc.pname = "dash")

+What this does is it allows the XDR agent access to the `ncat` tool and will ensure there's no alert generated when it uses the binary.
+However if a user were to attempt to use it then the alert or prevententive behavior would still occur.

 ## Discussions topics we're working on.